jodygarnett/translate/example/docs/translate/migrate.md

     -   Random `{.title-ref}` snippets is a general indication to simplify the rst and re-translate.
     -   Anchors or headings with trailing whitespace throwing off the heading scan, resulting in broken references

+Troubleshooting:

-3. Convert a single file:
+-   Convert a single file:

     ``` bash
     mkdocs_translate migrate source/introduction/license.rst
     ```

-4. Bulk convert files in a folder:
+-   Bulk convert files in a folder:

     ``` bash
     mkdocs_translate migrate source/introduction/**/*.rst
     ```

-5. To generate out navigation tree:

-    ``` bash
-    mkdocs_translate scan toc
-    ```

-    The output is printed to standard out and may be appended to **`mkdocs.yml`** file.

 ## Known limitations